fepvenancio/parqueFile/README.md

 # parqueFile
-Reading and Iterating a .parquet file
+Reading and logging a parquet file.